-Iona Howard (born 1964, The Lizard, Cornwall) specialises in carborundum and drypoint prints that are handmade and hand printed in her studio near Cambridge.
+Born 1964, The Lizard, Cornwall, I specialise in carborundum, collagraph and monotype prints that are handmade and hand printed in my studio near Cambridge.

 My prints use figuration and abstraction to portray the landscape of places I know well.
 The sources can come from working en plein air or expressing landscape filtered through memory.
 The physicality of my approach to the printing process combined with a contemplative exploration of surface makes the subject spontaneous and vibrant whilst capturing an intimate connection with the landscape.